holstt/google-drive-discordbot/README.md

 3. If no other port has been specified in the configuration, the service is now running on port 5000.

 #### Running with Docker Compose 🐳
 2. Examine the configuration in the `docker-compose.yml` file.
-Change the host port in the port mapping to your preference or leave as is.
+Change the Docker host port in the port mapping to your preference or leave as is.
 3. Run `docker-compose up` in the root folder to build and run the service.

 > TODO: